Employee Engagement Ideas To Take Away From Snapdeal 2.0

 1. Conducting various meetings

-The few remaining employees at Snapdeal were important.
-Each one of them was crucial in ensuring Snapdeal 2.0’s success.
+The few remaining employees at Snapdeal were essential.
+Each one of them was crucial in ensuring Snapdeal 2.0's success.

 To combat these doubts and fears, Snapdeal organized a series of meetings.